skku-syslab/lockify/fast26ae/README.md

 - **O2CB with OCFS2**: Fig. 5
 - **NFS**: Fig. 7, Fig. 8, Fig. 10

-Once a (kernel module, file system) combination is set up, execute all corresponding figure scripts consecutively before changing to the next configuration.
-This significantly reduces repetitive kernel module switching and mkfs/mount operations.
+Once a (kernel module, file system) combination is set up, execute all corresponding figure scripts consecutively before moving on to the next configuration.
+This helps reduce repetitive kernel module switching and mkfs/mount operations.

 > ⚠️ **Note**: If any part of the setup becomes inconsistent or misconfigured, the simplest and most reliable way to recover is to **reboot the nodes** and retry the setup step.